Skip to content

 1 / 1

-The company commits all supplier to the UN Declaration on the Rights of Indigenous People and to the ILO Indigenous and Tribal Peoples Convention (no. 169).
+The company commits all suppliers to the UN Declaration on the Rights of Indigenous People and to the ILO Indigenous and Tribal Peoples Convention (no. 169).

 • P